Adoneg/Adoneg/README.md

 - 👋 Hi, I’m @Adoneg
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently working on Python Project, Datascience, ML related
 - 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me email victoradoneg2@gmail.com